pauldennis2/TextQuest/JsonApiDoc.md

 #### Room Properties

+**Room Description Note**: Keep in mind when adding a description to the room that all the visible features, monsters, obstacles, will be described by the game dynamically.
+It's best to rely on these descriptions when possible.
+Consider an example: if you included an item about how the room is "dimly lit" in the description, what happens when the hero uses a torch?
+Well, the **actual** lighting level of the room would change, and you'd end up with a conflicting description: "The room is well-lit.
+This dim room is <blah blah>".
+Similarly, if you put something about a monster in the room description, when the monster is killed, that description either becomes incorrect or must be modified.

+**In general try to avoid including anything changeable in the description.** Anything about the room's description you want to change can be set up as a feature, a monster, etc. Descriptions are optional, and if you don't have anything additional to say about the room, you can leave it off.

 * name - The "display name" for a room. **Required**
 * id - Each room needs a unique identifier.
 You can number rooms sequentially (1, 2, 3... etc), or by floor (Rooms on Floor 1 11, 12, 13...
 Floor 2 21, 22, 23 -  recommended). **Required**
-* description - A basic description of the room in general (not all the items as these are described separately)
+* description - A basic description of the room in general (not all the items as these are described separately) Optional.
 * tutorial - A tutorial message that will be displayed the first two times the hero enters the room.
 Optional
 * lighting - The initial light level of the room, from 0.0 (pitch black) to 1.0 (fully lit).
 Affects visibility of items/monsters in the room.
 Required?
 * items - a List of items that are just sort of laying around in the room (on a table, on the floor, on a shelf, etc).
 The hero will pick up all these items when they type "loot".
 Optional